 \section{Logistic application and complete lattices.}

 The fact that the logic calculuses are semilattices or lattices permits a simple logistic application of free lattices.

-A calculus whose formulas form an orthocomplemented semilattice arises in the following way.
+A calculus whose formulae form an orthocomplemented semilattice arises in the following way.

-We start with propositional variables and add all formulas $a,b,\dotsc$ that can be formed out of them by use of the conjunction sign~$\land$ and the negation sign~$\neg{\phantom{a}}$.
+We start with propositional variables and add all formulae $a,b,\dotsc$ that can be formed out of them by use of the conjunction sign~$\land$ and the negation sign~$\neg{\phantom{a}}$.
 Let $a\land b$~mean the proposition~``$a$~and~$b$,'' $\neg a$ the proposition~``not~$a$.''
-To the formulas we add moreover\deutsch{ferner} $0$~and~$1$.
+To the formulae we add moreover\deutsch{ferner} $0$~and~$1$.
 Let $0$ mean the~``false,'' $1$ the~``true.''
-In the set~$H$ of formulas we define a relation~$\lt$.
+In the set~$H$ of formulae we define a relation~$\lt$.
 Let $a\lt b$ mean ``$a$ implies~$b$.''
 Let hold

 Let moreover\deutsch{ferner} hold each relation that may be derived from this on the basis\deutsch{aufgrund} of the following rules: